 When did men begin to fight in groups?
-Cave art of the New Stone Age, 10,000 years ago, depicts bowmen apparently in conflict.
-Since that time, there have been few periods in human history when there has not been an armed conflict someplace.
-Keegan tells us that Mesopotamia developed a military system of defense as early as 3000 B.C.
+Cave art of the New Stone Age, ten thousand years ago, depicts bowmen apparently in conflict.3 Since that time, there have been few periods in human history when there has not been an armed conflict someplace.4 Keegan tells us that Mesopotamia developed a military system of defense as early as 3000 B.C.
 In approximately 2700 B.C.
-Gilgamesh, who ruled the city of Uruk, apparently undertook one of history's first offensive military campaigns.
-Thus, warfare came to the world at least 5,000 years ago.
-Limitations on its conduct were close behind and, we are told, "during the five thousand six hundred years of written history, fourteen thousand six hundred wars have been recorded."
+Gilgamesh, who ruled the city of Uruk, apparently undertook one of history's first offensive military campaigns.5 Thus, warfare entered the world at least five thousand years ago.
+Limitations on its conduct were close behind and, we are told, "during the five thousand six hundred years of written history, fourteen thousand six hundred wars have been recorded."6

-No written early Roman military code survives, although it is known that within the Roman army's ranks, many of today's military criminal offenses were recognized.
-In the early days of the Empire, few rules applied to combat against non-Romans. "[T]he conduct of [Roman] war was essentially unrestrained.
-Prisoners could be enslaved or massacred; plunder was general; and no distinction was recognized between combatants and noncombatants."
+No written early Roman military code survives, although it is known that within the Roman army's ranks, many of today's military criminal offenses were recognized.7 In the early days of the empire, few rules applied to combat against non-Romans.
+Those that did apply were based largely on natural law.
+"The conduct of [Roman] war was essentially unrestrained.
+Prisoners could be enslaved or massacred; plunder was general; and no distinction was recognized between combatants and noncombatants."8

 With time, that changed.
-Around 1400 B.C., Egypt had agreements with Sumeria and other States regarding the treatment of prisoners.
-In about 200 B.C., in Asia, a variety of Hindu texts describe numerous rules of war.
-The Mahabharata, an epic Sanskrit poem (200 B.C.-200 A.D.) reflected Hindu beliefs.
-It required that "a King should never do such an injury to his foe as would rankle the latter's heart."
-It decreed that one should cease fighting when an opponent becomes disabled; that wounded men and persons who surrender should not be killed; noncombatants should not be engaged in combat; and places of public worship should not be molested.
-The Hindu Code of Manu directs that treacherous weapons, such as barbed or poisoned arrows, are forbidden and that an enemy attempting to surrender, or one badly wounded, should not be killed.
+Around 1400 B.C., Egypt had agreements with Sumeria and other states regarding the treatment of prisoners.9 In about 200 B.C., in Asia, a variety of Hindu texts describe numerous rules of war.
+The Mahabharata, an epic Sanskrit poem (200 B.C.-200 A.D.), reflected Hindu beliefs.
+It required that "a King should never do such an injury to his foe as would rankle the latter's heart."10 It decreed that one should cease fighting when an opponent becomes disabled; that wounded men and persons who surrender should not be killed; that noncombatants should not be engaged in combat; and that places of public worship should not be molested.11 The Hindu Code of Manu directs that treacherous weapons, such as barbed or poisoned arrows, are forbidden and that an enemy attempting to surrender, or one badly wounded, should not be killed.12

-In the sixth century B.C., Sun Tzu counseled limitations on armed conflict as well. "[I]n chariot battles when chariots are captured, then ten-chariot unit commanders will reward the first to capture them and will switch battle standards and flags, their chariots
+In the sixth century B.C., Sun Tzu counseled limitations on armed conflict as well.
+"In chariot battles when chariots are captured, then ten-chariot unit commanders will

-- John Keegan, War and Our World (New York: Vintage Books, 2001), 26. - John Keegan, A History of Warfare (New York: Knopf, 1993), 119. - A brief period from 100 to 200 A.D. is perhaps the only time the world has enjoyed peace.
-That period resulted from the Roman Empire's military ascendancy over all opposition. - Keegan, War and Our World, supra, note 2, at 29. - James Hillman, A Terrible Love of War (New York: Penguin Books, 2004), 17. - Col. William Winthrop, Military Law and Precedents, 2d ed.
-(Washington: GPO, 1920), 17. - Robert C. Stacey, "The Age of Chivalry," in Michael Howard, George J. Andreopoulos, and Mark R. Shulman, eds., The Laws of War (New Haven: Yale University Press, 1994), 27. - Jean Pictet, Development and Principles of International Humanitarian Law (Leiden: Kluwer, 1985), 7-8.
-Cited in Leslie C. Green, The Contemporary Law of Armed Conflict, 2d ed.
-(Manchester: Manchester) - University Press, 2000), 21.
-Suurya P. Subedi, "The Concept in Hinduism of 'Just War,'" 8-2 J. of Conflict & Security L. (Oct.
-2003), 339, 355-6. - K.P.
-Jayaswal, Manu and Yâjñavalkya, A Comparison and A Contrast: A Treatise on the Basic Hindu Law (Calcutta: Butterworth, 1930), 106.
+- 2 John Keegan, War and Our World (New York: Vintage Books, 2001), 26. - 3 John Keegan, A History of Warfare (New York: Knopf, 1993), 119. - 4 A brief period from 100 to 200 A.D. is perhaps the only time the world has enjoyed peace.
+That period resulted from the Roman Empire's military ascendancy over all opposition. - 5 Keegan, War and Our World, supra, note 3, at 29. - 6 James Hillman, A Terrible Love of War (New York: Penguin Books, 2004), 17. - 7 Col. William Winthrop, Military Law and Precedents, 2d ed.
+(Washington: GPO, 1920), 17. - 8 Robert C. Stacey, "The Age of Chivalry," in Michael Howard, George J. Andreopoulos, and Mark R. Shulman, eds., The Laws of War (New Haven, CT: Yale University Press, 1994), 27. - 9 Jean Pictet, Development and Principles of International Humanitarian Law (Leiden: Kluwer, 1985), 7-8.

+10 Cited in Leslie C. Green, The Contemporary Law of Armed Conflict, 2d ed.
+(Manchester: Manchester University Press, 2000), 21.

+- 11 Suurya P. Subedi, "The Concept in Hinduism of 'Just War," 8-2 J. of Conflict & Security L. (Oct.
+2003), 339, 355-6. - 12 K. P. Jayaswal, Manu and Yâjñavalkya, A Comparison and A Contrast: A Treatise on the Basic Hindu Law (Calcutta: Butterworth, 1930), 106.